-"1.1.4: Enhance and maintain the City's infrastructure, assets and community facilities to provide a safe, sustainable and functional environment.
+1.1.4: Enhance and maintain the City's infrastructure, assets and community facilities to provide a safe, sustainable and functional environment.

-1.1.6: Enhance and maintain the City's parks, landscaping and the natural environment."
+1.1.6: Enhance and maintain the City's parks, landscaping and the natural environment.

 It is anticipated that the revised fee structure for Sportsgrounds Seasonal Hire will significantly improve administrative practices, ensure accurate implementation of fees and charges, and promote reserve utilisation by local sporting clubs.
-The financial impact of the proposed changes to Sportsground Fees and Charges varies from club to club across each of the models that have been investigated.
-Please refer to Attachment 7 for a summary of the estimated financial impacts when compared to the actual charges for each Club last season.
+Based upon 2016/17 sportsground usage levels and modelling of the Standard Per Player Charge it is estimated that there will be a \$16,300 reduction in fees/charges revenue, however it must be acknowledged that existing charges are the highest within the Perth Metropolitan Area.

-Based upon 2016/17 sportsground usage levels and modelling of the Standard Per Player Charge as the preferred model being recommended by Administration, it is estimated that there will be an \$11,779 reduction in fees/charges revenue (not including the proposed rebates).
-However, it must be acknowledged that existing charges are the highest within the Perth Metropolitan Area.
-In addition, improved reconciliation between Sportsgrounds Seasonal Hire Booking Forms, association/competition fixtures and actual sporting club usage will enable Administration to more accurately implement Council's fees and charges which may indeed increase the abovementioned revenue projections.
+Improved reconciliation between Sportsgrounds Seasonal Hire Booking Forms, association/competition fixtures and actual sporting club usage will enable Administration to more accurately implement Council's fees and charges which may indeed increase to the abovementioned revenue projections.